Unit2 - Subjective Questions

 Creating Functions:

 Functions are blocks of code that can be reused.
-They must be defined before they are called.
+They are defined using the function keyword or just the name followed by parentheses.

 Syntax: